PalladioSimulator/Palladio-Supporting-EclipseJavaDevelopmentTools/README.md

-# **MOVED AND DEPRECATED**
+# **MOVED**

-**Please, note: this repository moved [to the MDSD tools organization](https://github.com/MDSD-Tools/TheExtendedJavaModelParserAndPrinter) where further development will take place.
-Thus, this repository is deprecated and will be not maintained.**
+**Please, note: this repository moved [to the MDSD tools organization](https://github.com/MDSD-Tools/TheExtendedJavaModelParserAndPrinter) where further development takes place.
+Thus, this repository is archived and will be not maintained.**

 # The Extended Java Model Parser and Printer (JaMoPP)